- Are You Eligible for Social Security Disability Benefits?

 The Social Security Administration (SSA) keeps a list of conditions in the Blue Book it presumes are severe enough to prevent you from working.
 Listed ailments include, but are not limited to, the following:

 - Respiratory disorders

 - Organ transplant

 - Kidney or liver disease

 If you have a condition that prevents you from working but is not in the Blue Book, you can still apply for SSD.
 However, you must supply the SSA with enough medical documentation to establish that your illness or injury is as debilitating as those on the SSA’s list.

 Your injury or illness must prevent you from performing substantial gainful activity (SGA) for a minimum of 12 months.
 This means you cannot do basic work-related activities like standing, sitting, or remembering.
 The SGA limit for 2023 is $1,470 per month.
 If your average earnings exceed this limit, your condition does not meet the SSA’s disability requirements.

-For a free legal consultation with a Social Security Disability lawyer serving Follansbee, call 412-661-1400
+For a free legal consultation with a Personal Injury lawyer serving Follansbee, call 412-661-1400

 How Much Money Can You Receive from Social Security Disability?

 According to the SSA, the individual monthly benefit rate for SSI recipients is $914 for 2023.
 The rate changes yearly based on the Consumer Price Index.
 West Virginia does not offer an SSI state supplement.